isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-02-15-post-Total Defence Resources.md

 A black-and-white (b/w) version of the Total Defence poster is also available at the same link above, as a Total Defence activity sheet for printing and distribution as a colouring activity.

 ****
-#### **Total Defence Organisation Table-top Exercise (TTX)**

-The Total Defence Organisation TTX aims to activate thinking and encourage discussion among participants on the strengths and weaknesses of their organisation's existing Business Continuity Plan (BCP), and how their organisation can be ready and prepared for crises and disruptions.

-From such discussions, we hope participants will review and strengthen their BCP, ensuring organisations are well-prepared and resilient to navigate through crises and disruptions effectively.

-Interested to carry out your own Total Defence Organisation TTX?
-You may use the Exercise SG Ready Scenario Video as well as the facilitation materials [here](https://go.gov.sg/tdttx-for-businesses).

-****
 #### **Total Defence Engagement Packages**
 You may use this engagement package to discuss or better understand the relevance of Total Defence and how each of us can play a part in keeping Singapore strong, amidst the challenges and threats we face.
 The Total Defence Day 2024 NE Engagement Package can be downloaded [here](https://www.sg101.gov.sg/resources/resource-packages/tdday2024/).